Spectra of random regular hypergraphs: Expansion and mixing properties of regular hypergraphs

-For the rest of this section we compute the mixing rates of random walks on hypergraphs.
-The simple random walk on a general hypergraph was first defined in Zhou et al. \cite{zhou2007learning}, where the authors gave a random walk explanation of the spectral methods for clustering and segmentation on hypergraphs, which generalized the result in Meila and Shi \cite{maila2001random} for graphs.
+For the rest of this section, we compute the mixing rates of random walks on hypergraphs.
+The simple random walk on a general hypergraph was first defined in \cite{zhou2007learning}, where the authors gave a random walk explanation of the spectral methods for clustering and segmentation on hypergraphs, which generalized the result in Meila and Shi \cite{maila2001random} for graphs.
 A quantum version of random walks on regular hypergraphs was recently studied by Liu et al. \cite{liu2018quantum}.

 The simple random walk on $k$-uniform hypergraphs has the following transition rule.
 Start at a vertex $v_0$.
 If at the $t$-th step we are at vertex $v_t$, we first choose a hyperedge $e$ uniformly over all hyperedges incident with $v_t$, and then choose a vertex $v_{t+1}\in e, v_{t+1}\not=v_{t}$ uniformly at random.
 The sequence of random vertices $(v_t,t\geq 0)$ is a Markov chain.
 It generalizes the simple random walk on graphs.
 We denote by $P=(P_{ij})_{1\leq i,j\leq n}$ the \textit{transition matrix} for the Markov chain and let $D$ be the diagonal matrix with $D_{ii}=\deg(i), 1\leq i\leq n$.
-The following lemma follows from the definition of the simple random walk on hypergraphs.
+From the definition of the simple random walk on hypergraphs, for any $(d,k)$-regular hypergraphs with adjacency matrix $A$, the transition matrix satisfies $ P=\frac{1}{d(k-1)}A. $